solana-labs/solana/docs/src/staking/stake-accounts.md

 needed to liquidate the tokens in the stake account, and can be used to reset the stake authority if the stake authority keypair becomes lost or compromised.

+Securing the withdraw authority against loss or theft is of utmost importance when managing a stake account.

 #### Multiple Delegations
 A stake account may only ever be delegated to one validator at a time.
 All of the tokens in the account are either delegated or un-delegated, or in the